PaulGilchrist/ballistics/README.md

 * Done - Choose Meters or Yards
 * Done - Cleanup UI flex box code
 * Done - Chart highlights both transonic and subsonic speeds
+* Done - Fix Drop and Slant charts
+* Done - Ranging distance using known target size compared to size measured in reticle
 * New module for tracking shots fired (shooting log)
   * Should track firearm, load, weather, velocity, accuracy (inches from group center), notes
     * Accuracy should not be inches from point of aim, because that is more related to a correct zero, shooter ability, and weather reading than ammo accuracy